yellowdog/python-examples/README.md

             └── taskoutput.txt
 ```

-Note that everything within the `namespace:work-requirement` directory in the Object Store is downloaded, including any files that were specified in `inputs` and uploaded as part of the Work Requirement submission.
+Note that everything within the `namespace::work-requirement` directory in the Object Store is downloaded, including any files that were specified in `inputs` and uploaded as part of the Work Requirement submission.
 Multiple Task Groups, and multiple Tasks will all appear in the directory structure.

 If the `development` directory already exists, `yd-download` will try `development.01`, etc., to avoid overwriting previous downloads.